Serious? Did your iPhone get locked again? … Unbelievable!

 - 10 incorrect passcode entries – iPhone is disabled, Connect to iTunes (the iPhone may also wipe all settings and information, but this is subject to activated option in iPhone settings).

 It should not be a problem to wait for 15 minutes or even one hour… The other thing is when iPhone is disabled for 2567 minutes or asks to “connect to iTunes”.
-There is a solutions for this below…
+We have a solution for this one too… see below.

 I didn’t enter incorrect passcodes!
 Why my iPhone is disabled?